titorm/afk_arena_v2/README.md

 npm run lint
 ```

-### Releated Projects
+### Original Project
-One friend of mine did the original version of this project with ReactJS!<br/>
+This is a mobile adaptation of Phellipe project with ReactJS!
 Check it out (Thanks Phellipe!)<br/>
 https://github.com/phellipeperin/afk-arena-v2